 3.2.
 Pass/Fail/Invalid outcome result for a single system power test

-[An ISC test shall be considered as “passed” when the system power measured during the ISC test is up to [15 %] below the manufacturer´s declared value.
+An ISC test shall be considered as “passed” when the system power measured during the ISC test is greater than 90 % of the manufacturer´s declared value.

-An ISC test shall be considered as “failed” when the sustained system power measured during the ISC test is more than [15%] below the manufacturer´s declared value.]
+An ISC test shall be considered as “failed” when the system power measured during the ISC test is less than or equal to 90 % of the manufacturer´s declared value.

 3.2.1.
 Each failed test result shall increase the ‘f’ count (see paragraph 3.2.2.) by Figure 1 for that statistical instance.